py2sdr/pcmpowerweb/README.md

 ---

 ## Overview
 The **PCM Audio Power Meter** is a lightweight, high-performance Python tool designed for radio amateurs and RF enthusiasts.
-It transforms your computer's audio input—from an SDR, virtual audio cable, or receiver—into a high-resolution digital bolometer.
+It transforms your computer's audio input—from an SDR, virtual audio cable, or receiver—into a high-resolution audio power meter.

 Designed for tasks like **QO-100 dish alignment**, using the CW, mid, or multimedia beacons.